devm33/devm33.com/src/projects/4clojure/index.md

 After four weeks of consistent focus I made it through all 156 problems on `4clojure.com` Proof: `my user page` and `list of top users`.
 Edit 2025: The original 4clojure site is no longer available.
-The source for the site and problems can be found on [github](https://github.com/4clojure/4clojure).
+The source for the site and problems are available on [github](https://github.com/4clojure/4clojure).

 You can see most of my solutions in the [github repo][github] I used for this project.
 I limited adding problems to the repo to those that I needed to develop